FEUP-MEIC-DS-2022/main-template/factsheets/team1.md

  * #2

-### The three pull requests that we are most proud of
+### The four pull requests that we are most proud of

 This can include PRs that the team has implemented or reviewed during the sprint.